ececaliskan123/Analysis-of-Stop-and-Frisk-Data-by-NYPD/README.md

       - FirstSteps.R - merging of annual datasets, subsetting with relevant covariates, creation of dependent variable
       - hitRate.R - to be done: calculation of the complex hitRate-Formula
       - Cleaning.R - standardization, outliers, missing values

-      to be done: transformation of coordinates to longitude/latitude
+      - coordinates.R - transformation of coordinates to longitude/latitude

   2) ANALYSIS
       - SGD.R